WHAT CAUSES IT?

 Both virus types can cause genital herpes but with different outcomes.

-HSV-1 is the cause of oral cold sores and genital HSV-1 infection occurs when someone with the cold sore virus (who may or may not have symptoms) performs oral sex on someone who has had no previous exposure to HSV-1.
-Initial genital HSV-1 infection may be quite painful, but recurrences and viral shedding without symptoms occur much less frequently than with genital HSV-2 infection.
-People with genital HSV-1 infection rarely need to use antiviral treatment after the initial episode and rarely transmit the infection to sexual partners.
+HSV-1 causes oral cold sores and genital infection occurs when someone with the cold sore virus (who may or may not have symptoms) performs oral sex on someone who has had no previous exposure to HSV-1.
+Initial genital HSV-1 infection may be quite painful, but recurrences and symptomless viral shedding occur much less frequently than with genital HSV-2 infection.
+People with genital HSV-1 infection are less likely to need antiviral treatment after the initial episode and to transmit the infection to sexual partners.

 HOW IS GENITAL HERPES TREATED?